 Conventional oil is typically the least expensive of all oils.
-It is a basic oil that doesn't have the special additives to make it more durable and long-lasting.
-We don't typically recommend conventional oil since it doesn't have the high quality benefits that synthetic oils contain.
-Always check your owner's guide to see what oil your manufactuer recommendations.
+It's a basic oil that doesn't have the special additives to make it more durable and long-lasting.
+We don't typically recommend conventional oil since it doesn't offer the added benefits that synthetic oils do.
+Always check your owner's guide to see which oil your manufacturer recommends.

 Engine Oil Grades

 There are also different grades of engine oils that classify oil by its viscosity at different temperatures.
-The grades are rated as follows, where "W" stands for "winter" and the numbers stand for the low and high temperatures at which the oil can still protect the engine:
+The grades are rated as follows.
+"W" stands for "winter" and the numbers stand for the low and high temperatures at which the oil can still protect the engine:

 - 5W-30 for an average low below 0 degrees Fahrenheit